Gabvaztor/Consciences/README.md

 csv, images), create train, validation and test set from them, choose the best machine learning algorithm for your data, and besides, change the algorithm features.

+Now it is possible to save models configurations by problem and load previous models configurations.

 You will be able to do all this with a simple and beautiful user interface (in curse).

 All project use "Google Python Style Guide":